 Materials needed for a burn barrel:

-- 55 gallon, open head (open on one end) drum made of steel
+- 55 gallon, open head (open on one end) steel drum (not plastic)

 - handgun or drill for making air holes